Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 - Essential for Well-Being: Omega‑3 fatty acids boost heart, brain, and joint health, making them indispensable for overall wellness.

-- Diverse Sources: Top omega‑3 sources include seafood like mackerel, smoked herring, and pre-cooked salmon, alongside plant options such as walnuts and purslane.
+- Diverse Sources: Top omega‑3 sources include seafood like mackerel, smoked herring, and pre-cooked salmon, as well as plant-based options like walnuts and purslane.

 - Balanced Intake: Knowing how much omega‑3 to consume (typically 250–500 mg of EPA/DHA daily) is key to reaping its benefits.